te-systems/teplus/Docs/tep_layout_standards.md

 ``Identifier`` : ``~]``

-``Description`` : This close before the scope and creates the new scope.
+``Description`` : Closes the previous scope and creates the new scope.
 So this creates the new mid scope.

 <br>